 Felicity does not provide direct public access legal services.

-For legal services from Felicity Gerry QC, please contact Libertas Chambers (UK) or Greens List (Australia) via the contact page.
+For legal services from Felicity Gerry KC, please contact Libertas Chambers (UK) or Greens List (Australia) via the contact page.

 2018 Amicus Curiae Brief Radovan Karadžić ICTY Appeals Chamber on interpretation of JCEIII liability leading a group of counsel and academics (leave granted).